Send all submissions to Lorette C. Luzajic at email@example.com.

 The piece can be an in-depth experience of the art work, or it can use the art as a starting point for expression.
 The connection to the artwork or artist can be subtle, a flight of fancy triggered by another work of creative imagination.
 Or it can be the backbone of the piece, central in every way.

-We use the term "ekphrastic" loosely.
-For us, it's an intersection of creativity, not legal terminology.
+We use the term "ekphrastic" creatively.
+For us, it's an intersection of expression, not legal terminology.

 We aren't looking for tedious, pretentious curatorial theory.

 We are instead hoping to encourage a wide variety of introspection and reflection.
 We want smart, intelligent, insightful, and creative pieces that don't parade the tired, indecipherable jargon that strokes elite egos and alienates audiences from art.